Why You Should Have Pet Insurance in Canada

-Expected Costs
+Expected Pet Costs

 Between medical care, preventative treatments, food, supplies, toys, and more, pets can end up costing a lot more than you might realize.
 Last year, the expected cost for owning a dog in Canada came out to about $3,724.00 each year after costing anywhere from $4,589 and $4,666 in the first year of puppy ownership.
 For cats, the annual projected cost is around $2,542 with the first year costing between $3,091 and $3,231.
 These estimates include food costs, spay/neuter, microchipping, preventative medicine – and more – but one of the most important parts is the annual pet insurance cost.

 Pet insurance can be a lifesaver (literally) if your pet becomes suddenly ill or seriously injured somehow.
-Depending on where you live, the skills of the veterinary staff, and the needs of your pet, the cost of medical care in such scenarios can range from moderate to expensive to very sizeable.
-This is why pet insurance is a smart move for any pet owner, the insurance will help cover costs in the event something happens to your beloved furry friend.
+Depending on where you live, the skills of the veterinary staff, and the needs of your pet, the cost of medical care in such scenarios can range from moderate to very sizeable.
+This is why pet insurance is a smart move for any pet owner, the insurance will help cover costs in the event something unexpected happens to your furry friend.

 Here we look at some of the common conditions that pets experience in some of Canada, broken out by province.
 While some conditions are fairly constant across all of them - there are some surprises too.
 Being prepared with pet insurance can help preserve household budgets and your pet's health and wellbeing.